-In Michigan, Trump’s conspiracy-theory-driven fantasy of winning the election bumped into reality: American voters
+For three hours, an obscure county board in Michigan was at the center of U.S. politics

 Mahar said it had happened in the past.
 Just months earlier, during the August primary, even more precincts had come in out of balance.

 But Monica Palmer, one of the two Republican members, said she was not convinced.
-Palmer, a schools activist in the wealthy Grosse Pointe area, said in an interview Wednesday that she had spent months pressing Detroit and Wayne County election authorities to fix problems where precincts are chronically out of balance.
+Palmer, a schools activist in the Detroit area, said in an interview Wednesday that she had spent months pressing Detroit and Wayne County election authorities to fix problems where precincts are chronically out of balance.
 They had not.

 Now, Palmer said, she would not accept the same excuses.